 Professor Monique Ryan is the Director of the Neurology Department at the RCH.
-An incredibly accomplished clinician and researcher, Monique is head of the multidisciplinary RCH Neuromuscular Clinic and the RCH Neuromuscular Research Unit, which includes a growing team of clinicians and researchers dedicated to improving diagnosis and management of children affected by muscular dystrophies, myopathies and neuropathies.
+An incredibly accomplished clinician and researcher, Monique has been recognised with an Australian Financial Review 100 Women of Influence 2019 Innovation Award.
+As the head of the multidisciplinary RCH Neuromuscular Clinic and the RCH Neuromuscular Research Unit, Monique leads a growing team of clinicians and researchers dedicated to improving diagnosis and management of children affected by muscular dystrophies, myopathies and neuropathies.

 In five words, tell us why you’re passionate about your work?